Chirag1994/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | B | 74 |
 | C | 36 |

+#### Analysis of Total Amount Spent by Customers

+1. **Customer Spending Overview**:

+   - Customer A has spent a total of $76 at the restaurant, making them the highest spender among all customers.
+   - Customer B follows closely behind, with a total expenditure of $74.
+   - Customer C has spent $36 in total, which is notably lower compared to customers A and B.

+2. **Identifying High-Value Customers**:

+   - Customers A and B emerge as high-value customers, contributing significantly to the restaurant's revenue.
+   - Focusing on retaining and incentivizing these customers through loyalty programs or personalized offers could enhance customer retention and overall profitability.

+3. **Opportunities for Targeted Marketing**:

+   - Targeted marketing campaigns can be designed to attract new customers or encourage existing ones to increase their spending.
+   - By analyzing the preferences and behavior of high-spending customers, the restaurant can refine its menu offerings and promotional activities to cater to their preferences effectively.

 ### 2. How many days has each customer visited the restaurant?

 ```sql